lviviol/Regression_Modelling_Trial/README.md

   1. OOB = 13.2% & R-Square = -0.026
   2. This means the model accurately predicts prices only 13.2% of the time.
 This is somewhat an undesirable result.
   3. Negative correlation shows the model is performing worse than a simple mean predictions.
 This is undesirable.
-  4. Removing outlier points resulted in poorer OOB = 1.6% & R-Square = -0.023, signifying that outlier points plays an unignorable role in the overall resale housing prices.
+  4. Excluding outliers resulted in poorer OOB = 1.6% & R-Square = -0.023, signifying that outlier points plays an unignorable role in the overall resale housing prices.
-  5. This is reasonable because other parameters, such floor size, etc has some effect on resale prices.
-We will next investigate into.
+  5. This is reasonable since there is significantly large variation in housing price within the time series, plus other unstudied variables that have potential effect on resale prices.
+  6. At this point, the modelling results shows that time horizon is not the only factor affecting housing prices.

 <a href="https://lviviol.github.io/Regression_Modelling_Trial/Regression1stTrial.html" target="_blank">Regression Modelling Chart (Click this link to View Interactive Chart)</a>